deusExMac/dirWalker/README.md

 # TODO

-There are still some open issues
+There are still some open issues related to efficiency.

 # How to execute